microsoft/staticstaging/docs/hacking.md

 ## Code Values

-In the current implementation, the persist environment in a code value is a JavaScript object that maps unique string keys---which correspond to variable names in the quoted code---to values.
-The keys are generated based on the ID of each persist node in the original AST.
+Code values in the JavaScript backend are objects containing the code pointer (`prog`) and the materialization environment (called `persist` for historical reasons).
 For example, [this example program][splice]:

     var x = 5;
     !< 37 + %[x] >